 The M&Ps meet all our requirements for a safe weapon because they can be purchased with a manual safety feature.

-They do have other safety features as well if you’re like me and don’t want mechanical safety.
-These handguns are comfortable to hold, are reliable, and are available in different sizes.
+They also have other safety features if you're like me and don't want mechanical safety.
+These handguns are comfortable to hold, reliable, and available in different sizes.